anuraag-5/Juswap-crypto-payment-gateway/README.md

 <br>

-But i recommend for fully testing and checking the swap read below.
+But i recommend for swap to work 100%, Read below

 ## Juswap-2 (API-Key Enabled)